Skip to content

 Mealime vs PlateJoy vs Swoodie (2026): Which Meal Planner Is Actually Worth It?

-Mealime and PlateJoy are purpose-built meal planners — they were designed from day one around the weekly plan + shopping list workflow.
-Swoodie approaches meal planning from a different angle: it generates plans with AI and integrates them into an app that also handles recipe search, calorie tracking, and couples decisions.
-Here’s how the three compare.
+Mealime and PlateJoy are purpose-built meal planners, designed from day one around the weekly-plan-plus-shopping-list workflow, and good at it.
+Swoodie comes at meal planning from a different direction: it generates plans with AI inside an app that also does recipe search, calorie tracking and couples decisions.
+All three can plan your week.
+They differ on what happens when the week doesn’t go to plan.

 How each builds your meal plan

-• Mealime: Curated recipe library (roughly 1,000 recipes).
+• Mealime: a curated recipe library.
 You set dietary preferences and servings; it picks from its library.
 Good variety, reliable execution.

-• Swoodie: AI generates a weekly plan based on your calorie goal and dietary preferences.
-Not constrained to a fixed library — Chef AI can write new recipes on demand to fill gaps.
+• Swoodie: AI generates a weekly plan from your calorie goal and preferences, and is not capped to a fixed library — Chef AI can write new recipes to fill gaps.

 Shopping list quality

-• Mealime: Consolidated grocery list with aisle grouping.
-One of its strongest features.
+• Mealime: a consolidated grocery list with aisle grouping — one of its strongest features.

-• PlateJoy: Integrated with Instacart for direct grocery ordering — a real time-saver if you shop online.
+• PlateJoy: integrates with Instacart for direct grocery ordering — a real time-saver if you shop online.

-• Swoodie: Merged shopping list across the whole week, deduplicating overlapping ingredients.
-Covers the basics well without requiring a third-party grocery service.
+• Swoodie: a merged shopping list across the whole week that deduplicates overlapping ingredients, without requiring a third-party grocery service.

 Calorie and macro tracking

-• Mealime: Nutritional info per recipe, but no daily tracking log.
-It helps you plan balanced meals; it doesn’t log your actual intake.
+• Mealime: nutrition info per recipe, but no daily tracking log.
+It helps you plan balanced meals; it doesn’t record what you actually ate.

-• PlateJoy: Calorie and macro targets built into the plan.
-No logging of meals outside the plan.
+• PlateJoy: calorie and macro targets are built into the plan, but there is no logging of meals outside it.

-• Swoodie: Full daily log — planned meals, restaurant meals (photo scan), packaged foods (barcode), and anything you cook.
-Tracks what you actually ate, not just what you planned.
+• Swoodie: a full daily log — planned meals, restaurant meals via photo scan, packaged foods via barcode, and anything you cook.

 Couples features

-• Mealime: Supports multiple servings and family-sized portions.
-No shared decision tool.
+• Mealime: supports multiple servings and family portions, but no shared decision tool.

-• Swoodie: Swipe Together — both partners swipe on meal options independently; the app surfaces agreements.
-Removes the daily “what do you want?” loop.
+• Swoodie: Swipe Together — both partners swipe meal options independently and the app surfaces what they agree on, removing the daily “what do you want?” loop.

 Which one to choose?

-• You want AI-generated plans + calorie tracking + recipe generation in one app: Swoodie.
+• AI-generated plans plus calorie tracking and recipe generation: Swoodie.

-• You and a partner need to agree on meals: Swoodie (Swipe Together is unique).
+• You and a partner need to agree on meals: Swoodie — Swipe Together is unique here.

 • You often deviate from the plan: Swoodie handles off-plan meals through photo and barcode logging.